 How does algorithm work?

 The algorithm is a set of rules that watches and evaluates your interaction.
 How much and what type of liking, commenting, clicking, sharing, or time you spent viewing.
 Each of the interactions has its own weight, like who made the communication, is it based on manual friendship designations, the user’s preferences, and other factors.
 It also values when the post was made and the post popularity, and how long it last.
 So what does this mean?

 Using Facebook ONLY works when you’re an active user.
 It means you have to actively view, comment, like, share and post.
 Not only with friends but you also should connect to orchestra pages, other musicians and the musical world in general, like festivals and concert venues.
 Just liking a page is not enough for you to see more of it.
 You must act and like the posts, share and comment the things you see passing by.

 Let me give you a particular example.
 Last fall I was noticing that all of a sudden I did not hear from certain people, venues and orchestras anymore.
 I just saw posts from a small group of people passing by all the time.
 I was wondering how could that happen?
 I have more than 1000 friends, and it seemed a little circle of no more than 30 people remained.

 I shortly discovered that Facebook had adjusted the algorithm and made it more restricted than before.
 It means that your social behaviour is continuously going through their set of rules and so only the people you interactively communicate with are present on your wall.
 Does this mean Big Brother is watching us?
 Yes, he is.
 And there is nothing we can do about it, nor change.
 Either you accept and play the rules, or you abandon and stay out of the social network.

 Always look at the bright side of life

-Understanding the algorithms make us strong and productive.
-In my interactive self-management course, I dedicate a full lesson to the social media and you will learn all about the usage, the options and how it can work to your benefit.
+Understanding the algorithms make us active and productive.
+In my interactive self-management course, I dedicate a full lesson to the social media, and you will learn all about the usage, the options and how it can work to your benefit.